How To Overcome Habits

 The first key is to have a willingness to change (you have to be persistent and not give up) and the second is to be open to see yourself clearly and honestly, to have self-awareness; to have the courage to face the darkness within yourself in order to transcend and transform what’s there that hold you back or restricts you.

 A habit is a loop of emotional and mental processes, and they have to be broken and re-directed and it’s only when we become aware of our patterns and repetitive cycles that we can transcend them.

 Our state of being consist of our predominant thoughts, feelings and actions, and they form our habitual patterns and not all of them are life-affirming and positively affecting our overall well-being, but I think all habits are great to break at times just to make new pathways in the brain because it allows us to grow and evolve in many areas of life.

 It opens up the world for us.

 Even small things like taking a different route to work, or changing what we eat for lunch if it’s always the same old thing.

 This opens up the mind to new experiences and by doing things differently now and then, even small things, we allow for a more curious and “seeking” type of mind and not an ingrained mind that is stuck in habitual patterns but rather a mind that is open for newness and spontaneity.

-Here’s a free audio for you where I share an exercise that you can do that helps you see your repetitive behavior and thinking patterns and how to break them: mariaerving.com/get-unstuck-with-self-awareness
+Here’s an audio for you where I share an exercise that you can do that helps you see your repetitive behavior and thinking patterns and how to break them: mariaerving.com/get-unstuck-with-self-awareness

 Habits can also be addictions, and people can be addicted to substances, food, sex, or they can be addicted to what they get emotionally from other people and so on, but many people are also addicted to their thoughts and emotions which they refuse to let go of.